04. Exploring Extended Object Populations with Histograms

 AND r_extendedness = 1

 1.5.
-Notice how the ADQL query above places a condition that returned objects must be within 1 degree of the search center; must have the detect_isPrimary flag equal to 1; must have the g- and r-band extendedness parameters equal to 1 (i.e., be extended and not point-like); and have g- and r-band apparent magnitudes brighter than 25.
-These conditions will return only bright, deblended, extended objects (i.e., individual galaxies).
+Understand the query constraints.
+The ADQL statement above applies a spatial constraint that only objects within 1 degree of the center of a known cluster at RA = 55.75 deg and Dec = -32.27 deg are returned.
+Returned objects must also have a detect_isPrimary flag equal to 1 (for deblended, non-duplicated objects only), extendedness flags equal to 1 in the g- and r-band filters (for extended, not point-like objects only), and g- and r-band apparent magnitudes brighter than 25.
+Together these conditions will return only bright, deblended, extended objects (i.e., individual galaxies).

 Screenshot of the Portal Aspect's ADQL query entry page, showing the query given above pasted into the query box and the Search button at lower left.